Robertstar2000/Hypatia/README.md

 Project Hypatia is built on the principle of the **Human-Mediated Agentic Process (HMAP)**.
 This is a framework for human-AI collaboration that emphasizes human agency and control throughout the research lifecycle.

 -   **Human as the Director**: You are the principal investigator.
 The AI is your highly capable, but subordinate, research assistant.
 It suggests, drafts, and analyzes, but you make the final decisions.
 -   **AI as the Agent**: The AI agent (Gemini) executes complex tasks based on your instructions.
 This includes literature searches, hypothesis generation, data synthesis, and drafting content.
+In advanced steps, multiple agents collaborate to achieve a goal.
 -   **Mediation as the Interface**: The Hypatia application is the "mediation" layer.
 It structures the interaction, provides tools for control (like fine-tuning and editing), and ensures the workflow remains logical and scientifically rigorous.

 HMAP is not about letting an AI run the entire research process.
 It's about augmenting human intellect and creativity by offloading the tedious and time-consuming aspects of research to an AI partner, freeing you up to focus on critical thinking, interpretation, and discovery.